ishgar686/Vacation-Planner/README.md

 Technical Aspects:
 - Implementing HTML and CSS styling
 - Adding React and Express components in Javascript
-- Using backend databases to store information
+- Using MongoDB backend databases to store information
--
+- Deploying website using Vercel and Render